 Dr. Sitaram Jindal was born on September 12, 1932 to Netram Jindal and Chandravali Devi, and was the third of the five brothers.

-Dr. Sitaram Jindal completed his schooling in his native village and graduated from Calcutta University in 1956.
+Dr. Sitaram Jindal completed his schooling in his native village Nalwa, Haryana and graduated from Calcutta University in 1956.
 He obtained a graduate degree in Naturopathy, and was subsequently honoured with a D.Sc. by the Tumkur University, Karnataka.
-He is one of the founders of Jindal Group of Industries and is the Founder, Chairman & Managing Director of Jindal Aluminium Ltd.(JAL), which is India’s largest aluminium extrusion producer meeting about 30% of the nation’s extrusions demand and 15% of the nation’s aluminium rolled products demand.
-The Company across the globe for its product quality.
+He is one of the Founders of Jindal Group of Industries and is the Founder, Chairman & Managing Director of Jindal Aluminium Ltd.(JAL), which is India’s largest aluminium extrusion manufacturers meeting about 30% of the nation’s extrusions demand, and 15% of the nation’s aluminium rolled products demand.
+The Company is known across the globe for its product quality.

-Yet his heart had always been with the patients of country’s poorer section who carry a huge economic burden for spending money on drugs which automatically create a vicious cycle.
-Since all drugs have harmful side effects, one drug necessitates another and cost keeps rising with no solutions as cure is not there in mainstream medical care.
-Dr Jindal’s continuous engagement ultimately bore fruits as he finally came up with a drugless healthcare facility capable of addressing the life-style related medical conditions affecting all segments of society.
-Based on his personal experience with Naturopathy and Yoga, he propounded a drugless regimen to the effect that since human body is an intrinsic part of nature, it can heal itself provided one follows a life-style in consonant with nature.
+Yet his concern has always been with the good health of the country’s poorer section of the society who carries a huge economic burden for spending money on drugs, which automatically has a vicious cycle.
+Since all drugs have harmful side effects, one drug necessitates another and the cost keeps rising with no solution, as no cure is derived in the mainstream medical care.
+Dr. Jindal’s continuous untiring efforts ultimately bore fruits, as he finally came up with a drugless healthcare facility, capable of addressing the lifestyle related medical conditions affecting all segments of society.
+Based on his personal experience of adopting Naturopathy and Yoga, he propounded a drugless regimen to the effect that since the human body is an intrinsic part of nature, it can heal itself, provided one follows a lifestyle in consonant with nature.

-In a defining moment of the history of drugless medical care in India, he brought Naturopathy and Yoga at a single platform, and announced that Naturopathy will heal and Yoga will maintain.
+In a defining moment of the history of drugless medical care in India, he brought Naturopathy and Yoga on a single platform, and announced that Naturopathy will heal and Yoga will maintain.
 He kept diagnostics through modern medical equipments so that medical findings and results remain above board.
-He founded a Naturecure and Yoga hospital in a huge but pristine campus of about 100 acres on the outskirts of Bangalore and named it Institute of Naturopathy and Yogic Sciences ( INYS) in 1978 and started with 12 patients for treatment.
-Today’s JNI treats about 15000 patients annually, who come from across the world and get benefitted by changing their faulty lifestyle.
+He founded a Naturecure and Yoga hospital in a huge and pristine campus of about 100 acres on the outskirts of Bangalore and named it Institute of Naturopathy and Yogic Sciences (INYS) in 1978, which subsequently became to be known as ‘Jindal Naturecure Institute’ (JNI) and started with 12 patients for treatment.
+Today’s JNI treats about 15000 patients annually, who come from across the world and get benefited by changing their faulty lifestyle.